 10.9. where the Meter period data has been estimated, provide an estimated data report to the relevant BSC Trading Party involved in the trade of the BM Unit and the LDSO.
 This report shall identify the dates and times for which the Meter period data has been estimated and details of the estimation procedure;

-10.10. retain any original value of Meter period data collected, and any alarm flags which may be set in the Meter or associated data collector outstation;
+[CP1566-HK]10.10. retain any original value of Meter period data collected, and any alarm flags which may be set in the Meter or associated data collector Outstation;

-10.11 notwithstanding paragraph 10.8, in the event that the Registrant’s agreement with the estimated data could not be obtained, the CDCA shall nevertheless use the data in Settlement.
+[CP1566-HK]10.11 notwithstanding Section 10.8, in the event that the Registrant’s agreement with the estimated data could not be obtained, the CDCA shall nevertheless use the data in Settlement.

-10.12 if appropriate, in cases where the same Metering Equipment comprises a Metering System from which data is being collected by both the CDCA and an SVA HHDC, i.e. Exemptable Generating Plant, and the data is missing or suspect, the CDCA shall check the status of that data with the relevant SVA HHDC.
+[CP1566-HK]10.12 if appropriate, in cases where the same Metering Equipment comprises a Metering System from which data is being collected by both the CDCA and a Supplier Volume Allocation (SVA) Half Hourly Data Collector (HHDC), i.e. Exemptable Generating Plant, and the data is missing or suspect, the CDCA shall check the status of that data with the relevant SVA HHDC.

 10.13 shall receive from the BMRA and maintain details of Demand Control Events.